Weekend winter weather has power companies on high alert in the Midlands

 COLUMBIA, S.C. — Winter weather in South Carolina is finally making an appearance.

-While many hope to see that white stuff falling from the sky, local power and utility companies are hoping that snow and ice stay away, but if not they say they are prepared.
+While many hope to see that white stuff falling from the sky, local power and utility companies are hoping that snow and ice stay away.
+If not, they say they are prepared.

 Four days out from Sunday's cold snap, power crews are refueling vehicles and getting gear together for the anticipated winter storm.